tomanistor/osprey/README.md

 - Gallery items with different types
     - `normal`: Just as you are used to with the original Osprey theme
-    - `github`: Magic GitHub API usage
+    - `github`: Magic GitHub API integration
 - Gallery images can optionally be normalized with Hugo's [amazing image processing](https://gohugo.io/content-management/image-processing/)
 - Blazingly fast loading speeds
     - Minified JS/CSS/icon bundles using Hugo Pipes